practicaldsc/study/problems/mt-review/dsc10-wi24-quiz3-3.md

 **Answer:** 6

-We are merging dataframes `flights` and `more_flights` according to the airline each flight belongs to.
+We are merging DataFrames `flights` and `more_flights` according to the airline each flight belongs to.
 All the `"United"` flights in `more_flights` will be merged with all the `"United"` flights in `flights`, which we know gives us 108 total flights.
 We also know that there are 12 `"United"` flights in `more_flights`.
 To find the number of `"United"` flights in `flights`, we simply need to divide the total number of `"United"` flights in `merged` by the number of `"United"` flights in `more_flights`, which is 108/12 = 9.
 If `flights` has a total of 15 rows, then the total number of non-United rows is equal to 15 - 9 = 6.

 # END SOLUTION